 |Jeff teaching at the Rehab Study

-Sifu Jeff began studying with Master Wm.
-CC Chen in the '70's, and and then brought Master
+Sifu Jeff began studying with Grand Master Wm.
+CC Chen in the '70's, and and then brought

-Chen's Yang Style to Tucson.
-He received a diploma from his school in the early '80's ; he has been teaching for about 30
+Master Chen's Yang Style to Tucson.
+He received a diploma from his school in the early '80's ; he has been teaching for

-years and is one of Master Chen's senior students, and listed on Master Wm CC Chen's certified teachers and masters.
+more than 30 years and is one of Grand Master Chen's senior students, and listed on Master Wm CC Chen's certified teachers

 In addition to his school, Jeff teaches Tai Chi Chi Gung for seniors and, rehabilitation, at